-Hectic Promotions NPC presents numerous cycling events in aid of our Non-Profit Organisation SA Cycle4Food.
+Hectic Promotions presents numerous cycling events in aid of our Non-Profit Organisation SA Cycle4Food.
 SA Cycle4Food is engaged with a vast array of welfare projects on a full-time basis.

 We are very proud of what we have achieved over the past four years to assist the less fortunate and, in so doing, making a positive contribution to our country and its people.

 Cyclists can rest assured that by taking part in our events, you are assisting us to help others.
 Funds are allocated to various charities and welfare projects and no funds are used for other purposes.

 The Katjiepiering pre-primary school in Pretoria West was founded in 1982 as an Article 21 Company and is situated in Hermanstad.
 It looks after poor kids of all backgrounds in the greater Pretoria West area.

 The Fat Sheep project in the Karoo was pioneered by Chrisma van der Merwe, a farmer’s wife from Murraysburg.